-When searching for a head women's basketball coach, Mississippi State athletic director Scott Stricklin was seeking a passionate, driven individual who could build the Bulldogs into a championship program.
-He found the ideal person in Vic Schaefer, who was announced as Mississippi State's seventh head coach on March 13, 2012.
+When searching for a head women’s basketball coach, Mississippi State athletic director Scott Stricklin was seeking a passionate, driven individual who could build the Bulldogs into a championship program.
+He found the ideal person in Vic Schaefer, who enters his second season as the Bulldogs’ head coach.

-A veteran coach of 28 seasons, Schaefer embarks on his journey as head coach of the Bulldogs looking to build a program that consistently rates among the best in the nation.
+A veteran coach of 29 seasons, Schaefer made an immediate impact in Starkville as he began the process of building the Bulldogs into a program that consistently rates among the best in the nation.

-That is something Schaefer has done at every stop in his coaching career, including his most recent stops at Arkansas and Texas A&M. He has helped construct winners by teaching intense, high-pressure defense, and compiling some of the nation's top-ranked recruiting classes.
+Schaefer plans to build his Mississippi State program the same way he has at every stop in his coaching career, with intense, high-pressure defense and compiling some of the nation’s top-ranked recruiting classes.

-In those 15 seasons in Fayetteville and College Station, Schaefer's defenses helped his squads to the postseason all but once (his first season at Texas A&M) while averaging 22 wins a year.
-Schaefer, who has been part of 413 wins in his 25-year collegiate coaching career, has become one of the nation's premier teachers of defense, earning the moniker the "Secretary of Defense."
+He knows his plan can succeed in Starkville after seeing the successes enjoyed during 15 seasons on the staffs at Texas A&M and Arkansas.
+During his tenures in Fayetteville and College Station, Schaefer’s defenses helped his squads to the postseason all but once (his first season at Texas A&M) while averaging 22 wins a year.
+Schaefer, who has been part of 426 wins in his 26-year collegiate coaching career, has become one of the nation’s premier teachers of defense, earning the moniker the “Secretary of Defense.”

 His defenses helped Arkansas and Texas A&M to 11 NCAA Tournament appearances.
 In his first season in Fayetteville, the Razorbacks advanced to the Final Four before making three more trips to the second round.
 With his alma mater, he won a national championship while helping the program to a pair of Sweet 16 appearances, an Elite Eight showing, two trips to the second round and a first-round berth.